There are growing concerns among U.S. homebuyers about the overall health of the housing market – and for good reason.

 Take a look at existing home sales going back to 2019 using data from the National Association of Realtors:

 Again, a similar story emerges.
 The blue pandemic numbers outpace strong 2019 home sales shown in gray.
-The latest projections for 2022, in green, show a market that is on pace to close this year with more home sales than 2019.
+The latest projections for 2022, in green, show a market that is on pace to close this year with more home sales than in 2019.

 Simply put, you just can’t compare historical data with the abnormal pandemic numbers.
 By comparing today’s market to a recent, more normal year, it’s clear that the housing market remains strong, and any “dip” is simply a return to more normal levels.